mlw-stats/R_And_Statistics_Training_Autumn2024/README.md

-# R_And_Statistics_Training_Autumn2024
+# R And Statistics Training Autumn 2024

-Teaching materials from the October 2024 session of the MLW R &amp; stats training course.
+This repo contains teaching materials from the October 2024 session of the MLW R &amp; stats training course.

+All code files are made available as is, without wararnty, and under a GNU  General Publioc License v3.0.
+All teaching content (including slides and hand-outs) are made available under a Creative Commons CC BY 4.0 license.